On Brooks' Theorem: The First Proof

 \section{The First Proof}

-In this section we modify the proof of Melnikov and Vizing\cite{MV} and Wilson\cite{W}.
+In this section, we modify the proof of Melnikov and Vizing\cite{MV} and Wilson\cite{W}.
 Some of these techniques are also described in \cite{SS}.

 Delete any vertex $v$.
 As the graph is no longer $\Delta$-regular, it can be coloured with $\Delta$ colours in linear time.
-In the original graph, all vertices except vertex $v$ are coloured.
-If a colour is absent at $v$, then we can easily colour $v$.
+In the original graph, all vertices except vertex $v$ are thus coloured.
+If some colour is absent at $v$, then $v$ can be coloured immediately with that colour.
+(We say that a colour $\sigma$ is absent at $v$, if none of $v$ or its neighbours is coloured $\sigma$.)